domsq/project-driving-safely-game/README.md

 - Gitpod - IDE used for development, incorporates git version control
 - GitHub - Repository where code is kept and also git version control
 - Heroku - Platform through which the game is deployed
-- [fsymbols](https://fsymbols.com/text-art/) - Used for creation of ascii word art
+- [fsymbols](https://fsymbols.com/text-art/) - Used for creation of ASCII word art
-- [Text to ASCII Art Generator](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) - Used for creation of ascii word art
+- [Text to ASCII Art Generator](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) - Used for creation of ASCII word art
-- [Ascii Art converter](https://manytools.org/hacker-tools/convert-images-to-ascii-art/) - Used for creation of ascii art image
+- [ASCII Art converter](https://manytools.org/hacker-tools/convert-images-to-ascii-art/) - Used for creation of ASCII art image

 ## Testing